Where is hbar Hiding in Entropic Gravity?: Entropic Derivation of Newton's Gravity

-The minus sign in this force law shows that the entropic force is oriented opposite to the direction of distance's increase, just as in Newton's view of the gravitational force that is attractive between two massive sources.
+The minus sign in this force law indicates that the entropic force is oriented opposite to the direction of the displacement, just as in Newton's view of the gravitational force that is attractive between two massive sources.

-While Newton's force law of gravitation seems to appear elegantly through this entropic derivation, we should emphasize again that both the entropy variation formula and the temperature formula involve an $\hbar $, which indicates their quantum origin.
-Both these two $\hbar$'s are originated from the information content of the holographic screen, where one comes out of the direct calculation of the entropy formula while the other emerges from the distribution of the number of bits on the surface.
-The complete cancellation between these two $\hbar$'s was due to the coincidence that both the number of bits, $N$, and the Bekenstein law are straight-forwardly proportional to the surface area of the holographic screen, which was fortuitous.
+While Newton's force law of gravitation seems to emerge elegantly through this entropic reasoning, we should emphasize again that both the entropy variation formula and the temperature formula involve an $\hbar$, which manifests their quantum origin.
+Both these two $\hbar$'s are originated from the information content of the holographic screen, where one comes out of the direct calculation of the entropy formula and the other emerges from the distribution of the degrees of freedom on the surface.
+The complete cancellation between these two $\hbar$'s was due to the coincidence that both the degrees of freedom, $N$, and the Bekenstein law are straight-forwardly proportional to the surface area of the holographic screen, which was fortuitous.
 We will argue in the next section that the entropy of entanglement is not exactly proportional to the area.
 As demonstrated in Ref.\cite{GUPPisin}, the generalized uncertainty principle (GUP) implies a corrected formula for entanglement entropy not only in the strong gravity but also in the weak gravity regime.

+In the derivation of the entropic gravity, the actual form of the entropy is a key ingredient.
+Extra care must therefore be taken in the determination of the BH entropy.
+With this in mind we emphasize that the holographic formulation of entanglement entropy is based on a cutoff length of the same order of the Planck length.
+This introduction of the cutoff length implies the existence of a minimal length scale that is essential in the entropic interpretation of gravitational force.
+The standard Heisenberg uncertainty principle, which is deduced under the Minkowski spacetime, must be modified, or generalized, when the spacetime cannot be reduced indefinitely but is subject to some minimal length scale \cite{Hossenfelder}.
+Originally suggested in 1960s \cite{Mead} based purely on the considerations of GR, GUP acquires additional theoretical support from string theory's perspective \cite{Veneziano,Gross,Amati,Konishi,Witten} since 1980s.